btzy/lieuzhenghong.com/_posts/2020-07-29-trip-to-kuhlenbronn.md

 honestly opened my eyes to how many other ways there are to live apart from the one we have in Singapore.
 Before I left Singapore, I was a frog in the well.
 I went to Oxford and realised a different way to live.
-Then I visited Venla in Finalnd and saw another way to live.
+Then I visited Venla in Finland and saw another way to live.
 Then I visited Dajiu in California and saw yet another way to live.
 And now I visit Kuhlenbronn and find a way to live that is completely different.